Bandcamp list special releases for latest “100% royalties for artists” day

 Included in the list are those who have also agreed to donate their share to organisations fighting for racial justice in the wake of George Floyd’s death and the subsequent protests across the globe.

-Tourist will be donating all Bandcamp to the George Floyd Memorial Fund until the end of June.
-Rough Trade, meanwhile, will be releasing Parquet Courts‘ discography to the service for the first time, and will make a donation to Black Lives Matter.
+Tourist will be donating all Bandcamp royalties to the George Floyd Memorial Fund until the end of June.
+Rough Trade, meanwhile, will be releasing Parquet Courts‘ discography to the service for the first time, and will be making a donation to Black Lives Matter.

 You can find the full rundown and further details here.